Hardcore Holly: Various storylines (2002–2006)

-Various storylines (2004–2006)

 During 2004 and early 2005, he formed short-lived tag teams with Billy Gunn, and later Charlie Haas in the hunt for the WWE Tag Team Championship, but was unsuccessful with both partners.
 He also failed to claim the WWE Championship from John "Bradshaw" Layfield (JBL) in a hardcore match on the October 14 episode of SmackDown!.

 In mid-2005, Holly went into singles competition trying to acquire the United States Championship from Orlando Jordan.
 After being defeated twice by Jordan, Holly finally managed to pick up a non-title win over Jordan via disqualification on WWE Velocity, which aired on August 6, 2005.
 Holly then entered a short feud with SmackDown! newcomer, Mr. Kennedy.
-This feud climaxed on October 9, 2005 at No Mercy, where Kennedy defeated Holly after a Green Bay Plunge.
+This feud climaxed on October 9, 2005, at No Mercy, where Kennedy defeated Holly after a Green Bay Plunge.

 Holly then underwent several surgeries to repair nagging injuries.
 He was hospitalized after a staph infection developed in a right arm wound.
 The infection was possibly career-threatening, as doctors were worried at one point that the arm may have to undergo amputation.
 The subsequent treatments were a success, however.